nadavSalman/V-Home-Assignment-DevOps/README.md

 ![alt text](Images/GithubActionSecrets.png)

-Create INfrastructure :
+Provision Infrastructure:

-Therer ate two flow witch aoutomatiocly trrigerd to provision infrastructure using terrafom acording to teh auth diagram above.
+There are two (CI-CD) flows that are automatically triggered to provision infrastructure using Terraform, according to the architecture diagram above.